Bambu Lab P1S 3D Printer: High-Speed CoreXY With AMS Compatibility

 • Buy the Flashforge Adventurer 5M/5M Pro for lighter-duty, smaller-volume use (Pro adds enclosure + filtration).

-Bambu P1S 3D printer detail with branding, showing interior build plate measuring 256x256x256mm.
+Bambu P1S 3D printer close-up showing interior build plate and branding, capable of creating parts and samples with precision.

 What printer controls are available on the Bambu Lab P1S?